meltano/meltano/docs/src/_guide/installation.md

 # install pipx and ensure it is on the path
 python3 -m pip install --user pipx python3 -m pipx ensurepath
-#Note that the below commands are not needed in most cases
+#Note that the command below is not needed in most cases
 source ~/.bashrc
-#Windows: refreshenv
 ```

 <div class="notification is-info">